gkrishnan/gkrishnan.github.io/index.md

 ---
 layout: page
-title: Hello!
+title:
 categories: ['helloworld']
 tags: ['firstpost']
 tagline: Supporting tagline
 ---
 {% include JB/setup %}

-Hi,I'm Gopi Krishnan.
+Hi!

-I am a first year Masters in Computer Science student at Georgia Institute of Technology.
+I'm Gopi Krishnan, a first year Masters in Computer Science student at Georgia Institute of Technology.
 Prior to joining Georgia Tech, I worked on the txtWeb Platform as a Senior Software Engineer.
 My interests are Machine Learning and programming.
 Feel free to drop me a note anytime at gnambiar3[at]gatech[dot]edu

 ## Posts